-A liability is recognised for the amount expected to be paid under the short-term benefits if the company has a present legal or constructive obligation to pay this amount as a result of past services provided by the employee and the obligation can be estimated reliably.
+A liability is recognised for the amount expected to be paid under the short-term benefits if the Company has a present legal or constructive obligation to pay this amount as a result of past services provided by the employee and the obligation can be estimated reliably.

-Long-Term Incentives
+Long-term incentives

-On an annual basis, the LTI provision will be re-measured taking into account the probability of payout at the end of the vesting period.
-The best estimate of the amount that will be paid will be determined by using the historical analysis of the payout made and also taking into consideration any special events that could have resulted in a significant event that could impact on the carrying amount.
+On an annual basis, the long-term Incentive (LTI) provision will be remeasured taking into account the probability of payout at the end of the vesting period.
+The best estimate of the amount that will be paid will be determined by using the historical analysis of the payout made and also taking into consideration any special events that could have resulted in a significant event that could affect on the carrying amount.
 The changes in the carrying value shall be recognised in profit or loss.